Uchiko, Ehime: Government

 Uchiko has a mayor-council form of government with a directly elected mayor and a unicameral town council of 15 members.
 Uchiko, together Ōzu, contributes two members to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, Uchiko is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the town was part of Ehime 4th district.

 Economy

 Uchiko has a typical hilly and mountainous area, and agriculture and forestry are the main industries.
 The soil is fertile and leaf tobacco, shiitake mushrooms, and fruits such as persimmons, grapes and nashi pears make use of the sloping land, opening the way for tourist orchards..
 The riversides are used mainly by farms and farmland can extend to the hills and the steep mountainsides.

 Education

 Uchiko has eight public elementary schools and four public middle schools operated by the town government, and two public high schools operated by the Ehime Prefectural Board of Education.